 - The claim, if you’re eligible, will be 80% of your ‘trading profit’ up to a maximum of £2,500 per month.

 - The Scheme is at present, set to run for 3 months but may be extended.

 - If you are a member of a partnership and the partnership agreement states the grant has to be paid into the partnership pot, then the grant has to be allocated to the claimant and nobody else.

-- If you are non-UK resident or are resident and claim on the remittance basis then you may be able to claim under SEIS.
+- If you are a non-UK resident or are a resident and claim on a remittance basis then you may be able to claim under SEIS.
 You will need to confirm to HMRC that your UK trading profits are at least equal to your other worldwide income.

 - The grant will need to be reflected within your self-employment accounts and will be liable to tax and NI.

 HMRC should have already contacted the ‘eligible’ self-employed.
 You should have received an email if they have your email address.
 If not, then by text assuming they have your mobile number.
 As a last resort, they will write to you.
 They will

 Claims will, in most cases, need to be made using the GOV.UK online portal you must have the self-employed service activated on your digital tax account.
 HMRC aims to make a one-off payment into your self-employed bank account within 6 working days of your claim being made.
 Whilst waiting for the grant payment you can make a claim for Universal Credit.
 HMRC will provide details of the amount you can claim rather than you having to work it out.

 - The link to the ELC is here: https://www.tax.service.gov.uk/self-employment-support/enter-unique-taxpayer-reference

 - It is not compulsory for you to use the ELC to check eligibility as HMRC will still be either emailing or texting or sending a letter to you if you are eligible.